crs4/life_monitor/lm_test_monitoring.md

 ![Adding a workflow to be monitored](./images/lm_web_add_workflow.png)

-At this point you'll have a few **options**:
+At this point you have a few **options**:

-1. Directly upload the Workflow Testing RO-crate you created.
+1. Directly upload the Workflow Testing RO-Crate you created.
-2. Upload the WTROC somewhere (e.g., your workflow repository) and provide LM with a URL through which it can download it.
+2. Upload the WTROC somewhere (e.g., your workflow repository) and provide LifeMonitor with a URL through which it can download it.
-3. First register your workflow with the WorkflowHub or WorkflowHub-dev, using the WTROC you created.
+3. First register your workflow with WorkflowHub or WorkflowHub-dev, using the WTROC you created.
 You'll then be able to select the workflow from a drop-down list.
-In most cases this is the best option as it allows LM to update the WorkflowHub entry when it detects new workflow releases.
+In most cases this is the best option as it allows LifeMonitor to update the WorkflowHub entry when it detects new workflow releases.

 :warning: If registering your workflow from the WorkflowHub registry, you should authenticate with both LifeMonitor and WorkflowHub with the same